RamsinghLab/atacseeker_app/project_notes.md

 **testing basespace app**

-`ilmn` has a weird way of testing these apps. essentially, i downloaded the native app development [image](https://da1s119xsxmu0.cloudfront.net/sites/developer/native/nativeappsvm/BaseSpace%20Native%20Apps%20VM%20v14.ova) and then loaded it in virtual box.
+`ilmn` has an  interesting way of testing these apps. essentially, i downloaded the native app development [image](https://da1s119xsxmu0.cloudfront.net/sites/developer/native/nativeappsvm/BaseSpace%20Native%20Apps%20VM%20v14.ova) and then loaded it in virtual box.
 You need to login to the image via the terminal - `ssh basespace@localhost -p2222` .
 The password is `basespace`.

 This image contains all software to test native apps - docker, spacedock etc. Also the versions should be up-to-date with the ones `ilmn` has.